Greek lemon chicken soup – A traditional wintery recipe

 - salt and freshly ground pepper

-- To prepare this traditional Greek lemon chicken soup, wash thoroughly the chicken and place in a deep pot.
+- To prepare this traditional Greek lemon chicken soup, place your chicken in a deep pot.
 Push the chicken with your hands down to the bottom of the pan, add the whole onion, the carrot, pour in the water and season.
 The water should be enough to cover the chicken.
 Place on high heat, put the lid on and bring to the boil.

 - Remove the chicken from the broth and strain the broth.
 You should have about 1 litre of broth left.
 If it has reduced a lot, add some water.
 Add the hot broth in another pot, add the rice and season with salt and pepper and boil, until done.

 - While the rice is being cooked, prepare your chicken.
 Pull the chicken meat from the bones and discard the skin.
 Shred the meat into bite sized chunks.

 - To prepare the egg lemon sauce for this Greek lemon chicken soup, crack the eggs into a bowl and whisk, until foamy; add the lemon juice and whisk again.
 Add into the bowl a ladle of hot soup and whisk quickly.
 Add one more ladle and whisk again, so that the eggs gradually warm up and cook gently.
 Pour the egg mixture back into the pot, whilst constantly stirring so your eggs do not curdle.
 Then put the lid on and set it aside for 3-4 minutes.

-- Serve this delicious Greek lemon chicken soup while still warm.
-Ladle the soup into bowls, top with the diced chicken and sprinkle with freshly ground pepper or paprika.
+- To assemble and serve your chicken soup, ladle the soup into your bowls, top with the diced chicken and sprinkle with freshly ground pepper or paprika.
 Enjoy!

 - Serving Size: 1 bowl